GabeScott/standard-works-vault/General Conference/1972 October - “Having Been Born of Goodly Parents”.md

 # “Having Been Born of Goodly Parents”

-*By S. Dilworth Young - Of the Seventy*
+By President S. Dilworth Young - *Of the First Council of the Seventy*

 *Given in the October session of the 1972 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1972/10/having-been-born-of-goodly-parents?lang=eng)

 While we realize that we shall have close association with Elder Bruce R. McConkie in our future work with the missions of the Church and shall partake of his wisdom and spirituality, we also know that we shall miss him more than any of us care to admit.
 We assure him of our love, our loyalty, and our support.

 We also welcome Elder Rex D. Pinegar to our council and feel certain that his ability will add strength to us as we go forward.

 I shall speak about genealogy.